 The generals had met once before during the Mexican-American War, and they briefly chatted about the experience.

 After the papers were signed, Lee and Grant shook hands.
-And after Lee mounted his horse, Grant and his officers saluted Lee, who returned the gesture.
+After Lee mounted his horse, Grant and his officers saluted Lee, who returned the gesture.
 Approximately, 28,000 Confederate soldiers laid down their weapons over the next three days and returned home.